thangpd/vidipha/wp-content/plugins/fg-joomla-to-wordpress/README.txt

 == Upgrade Notice ==

-= 3.66.2 =
-Tested with WordPress 5.4.1

-= 3.66.0 =
+= 3.67.0 =
+New: Display the PHP errors in the logs
-New: Check if the "Simple Image Gallery" plugin is installed
+New: Check if the Simple Image Gallery Pro plugin is used on Joomla Tested with WordPress 5.4.2
-Fixed: Logs were not displayed
-Tested with WordPress 5.4